 Safety concerns and lack of trust are still among the top reasons people would refuse to ride in an autonomous vehicle.
 Unsupervised machine learning in a self-driving car can prevent fatal crashes and disruptive consequences.
 Anomaly detection methods can be one of the cures.

-Security systems in self-driving cars should be equipped with anomaly detection modules, which do not focus on recognizing threats first.
+Security systems in end-to-end learning for self-driving cars should be equipped with anomaly detection modules, which do not focus on recognizing threats first.
 Instead, they first try to recognize abnormal behaviors of the autonomous vehicle, thereby preventing severe security implications.
 When unusual behavior is detected, the system looks for the cause of the anomaly and tries to remove it.
 On top of behavioral analysis, anomaly detection methods support Intrusion Detection Systems (IDS) and malware protection.

 An autonomous vehicle that has never encountered an elephant, for example, would classify it as an object with unpredictable behavior and would stop the car or switch to human control.
 At the same time, driving on the left side of the road in Singapore might differ from the training scenarios but wouldn’t be considered anomalous.